fentouxungui/SelfMadeScripts/README.md

 Suitable for Single end data! put all your compressed fastq files in a directory named 'fastq'! put ``RNAseq-Hisat2-FeatureCounts-for-SE.sh`` under the same directory with fastq dir.

+Attention: Because Hisat2 do not support python3.7, I installed Hisat2 in Conda environment python2.7.
+So before using this script, Please change ``conda activate python2.7`` to your hisat2 conda environment!

 **using**

 ``` sh